mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 But, it didn't work.
 The cloud dashboard immediately reported the IoT device as offline.

-To debug the issue, I added my [Dell Optiplex NixOS system](/notes/nix-first-impressions/#success-nixos-on-a-dell-mini-computer) to the Purgatory VLAN, and it lost network access too.
+I can't run any kind of diagnostics from the IoT device, so I needed a different system to debug this.
+I added my [Dell Optiplex NixOS system](/notes/nix-first-impressions/#success-nixos-on-a-dell-mini-computer) to the Purgatory VLAN, and it lost network access too.
 It couldn't ping anything on the network as long as it was part of the Purgatory VLAN.

 I was banging my head against the wall trying to figure out what was wrong.
 I tried adding it as a tagged port, as an untagged port, with PVID 1, with PVID 80.
 Nothing worked.
 I couldn't get the device to join the network